IPS-Eye-White

 Salvation Is Impossible Without Obedience

-The author of the book of Hebrews said "without faith it is impossible to be well-pleasing unto him" (Hebrews 11:6) however, he also stated that eternal salvation was only available to those who obeyed
+The author of the book of Hebrews said "without faith it is impossible to be well-pleasing unto him" (Hebrews 11:6) however, he also stated that eternal salvation was available only to those who obeyed

 and having been made perfect, he became unto all them that obey him the author of eternal salvation; (Hebrews 5:9)

 Since the Biblical authors did not contradict themselves, the obvious conclusion is that both faith and obedience are indispensable requirements for salvation.
-In fact, Jesus Himself never once said that all we had to do was believe, but repeatedly stressed the fact that obedience was indispensable in salvation - we have to do the will of the Father.
+In fact, Jesus never once said that all we had to do was believe, but repeatedly stressed the fact that obedience was indispensable in salvation - we have to do the will of the Father.

 "If anyone loves Me, he will keep My word; and My Father will love him, and We will come to him and make Our abode with him.
 "He who does not love Me does not keep My words; and the word which you hear is not Mine, but the Father's who sent Me.
 (John 14:23-24 NASB)